 You cannot see, smell or taste arsenic.
 Testing is the only way to know if arsenic is in your drinking water.
 The Health Department recommends testing your private water source for arsenic every five years.

 Levels of arsenic in drinking water are regulated by the Environmental Protection Agency (EPA) and the State of Vermont.
 The drinking water standard for arsenic is 0.010 mg/L (milligrams per liter).
-Public water systems in Vermont that provide water to cities, towns, communities, schools, and workplaces must test on a set schedule and make sure the arsenic level is below this standard.
-Order a test kit for arsenic
+Public water systems in Vermont that provide water to cities, towns, communities, schools and workplaces must test on a set schedule and make sure the arsenic level is below this standard.

 Private well owners with arsenic levels at or above 0.010 mg/L should stop drinking the water and consider installing a treatment system to remove arsenic, drink bottled water instead, or get water from a known safe location.